Beerooke31/CupcakeSmash2025/content/step_5/_index.md

 + }, time)
 }
 ```

 <p align="start">
 <img src=../step_2/shecodes_cupcake.svg width="20">
 </p>

 > **Introducing a Delay:**
 >
-> By using the `setTimeout` function we can tell JavaScript, "Hey, wait a little while - say, 500 milliseconds (that's half a second!) - and then hide the cupcake.
+> By using the `setTimeout` function we can tell JavaScript, "Hey, wait a little bit - say, 500 milliseconds (that's half a second!) - then hide the cupcake.
 This delay is stored in a variable called `time`.

 You should now be able to see the cupcake appearing and disappearing when you start the game.